gazoscalvertos/Hass-Custom-Alarm/README.md

 name: House
 ```
 You can always configure your alarm using web interface or by modifying your alarm.yaml directly.

+Please refer to the [configuration description](https://github.com/akasma74/Hass-Custom-Alarm/blob/master/guidance/configuration.md) for more details.

 The default password to access the settings page is: **HG28!!&dn**